PayFabric/APIs/PayFabric/Sections/Transaction Types.md

 Only EVO gateway supports _Verify_ transaction with Credit Card payment method.
 PayFabric will set tranaction's Amount to 0.00 if anything other than 0.00 is passed through for _Verify_ transaction.

 #### Activate
-An _Activate_ is used to activate a new gift card with an initial currency value.
-Gift card accounts must be activated as their first transaction.
-PayFabric only supports Gift card in USD currency.
+An _Activate_ is used to activate a new Gift Card with an initial currency value.
+Gift Card accounts must be activated as their first transaction.
+PayFabric only supports Gift Card in USD currency.

 #### Reload
-A _Reload_ is used to add additional currency value to an existing gift card.
-PayFabric only supports Gift card in USD currency.
+A _Reload_ is used to add additional currency value to an existing Gift Card.
+PayFabric only supports Gift Card in USD currency.